Tribhuwan-Joshi/CV-Builder/README.md

-# CV-generator
+# CV-Builder
-A CV generator created to learn React
+A CV Builder created to learn React
+- Provide your information it will generate a classic CV